jmcabandara/cumulogic_cloudfoundry_broker/INSTALLATION.md

 # Installation, Configuration and Usage

-This document outlines the installation process for the CumuLogic Service Broker interface for Cloud Foundry, as well as the configuration and usage of the broker within Cloud Foundry.
+This document outlines the installation process for the CumuLogic Database Service Broker for Cloud Foundry, as well as the configuration and usage of the broker within Cloud Foundry.

 ## Table of Contents